-These rates are based on the extraordinary needs of the child and the level of skill and intervention required raising the child.
+These rates are based on the extraordinary needs of the child and the level of skill and intervention required to raise the child.
 Meeting the needs of intensive needs children can place excessive strain on a family's resources and this option allows for additional support for the family in order to maintain the child in a home environment.
 These rates are available on a case- by case-basis and are determined through the use of behavior checklists and the documentation of special needs.
 These rates can be carried over into the subsidy negotiation and can be considered when determining the level of support for the family.
-Parents need to be aware that the final amount of the subsidy cannot exceed 90% of the amount the child would have received in foster care, not including the child care allowance.
+Parents need to be aware that the final amount of the subsidy cannot exceed 90% of the amount the child would have received in foster care in FY23.